-Managers: There is a trigger for internal selections.
-The internal selections who self-identified as PWTD (0.00%) are lower than the qualified internal applicants who self-identify as PWTD (5.87%).
+Executives: There is a trigger for internal selections.
+The internal selections who self-identified as PWTD (0.0%) are lower than the qualified applicant pool who are PWTD (4.2%).

 7. Using the qualified applicant pool as the benchmark, does your agency have a trigger involving PWD among the selectees for new hires to supervisory positions?
 If "yes", describe the trigger(s) in the text box.
 Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.